 - Applicants must have an interest in all areas of psychiatry, including psychotherapy, and at least two of your three letters of recommendation should come from a psychiatrist, preferably ones working within the United States.

 In addition to above guidelines, foreign medical graduates must meet the following requirements:

 - Applicants from medical schools outside of the United States or Canada must have at least six months of relevant U.S. clinical training experience and must have passed both USMLE Step 2 CS and Step 2 CK prior to being invited for an interview.

 - Applicants must be Educational Commission for Foreign Medical Graduates (ECFMG) certificate eligible to be considered for an interview.

 - We are unable to accept residents with visas of any type, regardless of sponsorship needs.

 - The Wright State University Department of Psychiatry participates in the National Resident Matching Program and abides by all its regulations.
 The university is an Equal Opportunity Employer.

-On site interviews with program faculty and current residents are scheduled after applicants have been selected to interview.
-Because there are differences in residency programs and the individual applicant’s personal goals for training, it is essential that each applicant interview in person on site.
+Interviews with program faculty and current residents are scheduled after applicants have been selected to interview.
+Because there are differences in residency programs and the individual applicant’s personal goals for training, it is essential that each applicant participate in the full interview process.
 A full day of interviews, tours and informal contact with current residents is scheduled.
 Interviews are conducted on most Tuesdays October through January.